Industry Research

 The bottom line: If you’re a hotel, resort, tour operator, vacation rental manager, travel agency, or DMO that depends on digital discovery — and in 2026, that’s everyone — you need to know what AI is saying about you.
 Not next quarter.
 Now.

 This article gives you the framework.
-A Metricus report gives you the specific errors, exact citation sources, and prioritized actions for your travel brand — across every major AI platform.
-One-time purchase from $99.
-No subscription required.
+A Metricus Snapshot gives you the specific errors, exact source map, and prioritized actions for your travel brand — across every major AI platform.
+15–25 page PDF plus drop-in files (llms.txt, JSON-LD schemas, FAQPage markup, slug/title/meta specs, page copy).
+Curated by AI experts.
+Delivered in 24 hours.
+One-time, $499.
+Useful report or refund.